vashuraghav/vashuraghav.github.io/projects/gas_lift_system_design_tool.md

 ## Application Demo

-  1)Open the program in MS Excel.
+  1) Open the program in MS Excel.

    <img class="ui image" src="../images/gas_lift_system_design_tool/2.png">

-  2)Click on “Start Program” button to run the program.
+  2) Click on “Start Program” button to run the program.

-  3)Welcome to Intermittent Gas Lift window will appear.
+  3) Welcome to Intermittent Gas Lift window will appear.

    <img class="ui image" src="../images/gas_lift_system_design_tool/3.png">

-  Click on “Reset” button (just to make sure everything is cleaned up) and then fill up all the column with the desired data.</li>
+  4) Click on “Reset” button (just to make sure everything is cleaned up) and then fill up all the column with the desired data.</li>

    <img class="ui image" src="../images/gas_lift_system_design_tool/4.png">

-  Click on “Calculate” button and a window named Valve Depth Selection will appear.
+  5) Click on “Calculate” button and a window named Valve Depth Selection will appear.

    <img class="ui image" src="../images/gas_lift_system_design_tool/5.png">

-  Click on “Next” and an Operating Valve Window will appear.
+  6) Click on “Next” and an Operating Valve Window will appear.

    <img class="ui image" src="../images/gas_lift_system_design_tool/6.png">

-  Fill up the Gas Volume and Pressure Loss column from Graph1 & Graph2 respectively and then Click “Get R” button.
+  7) Fill up the Gas Volume and Pressure Loss column from Graph1 & Graph2 respectively and then Click “Get R” button.

    <img class="ui image" src="../images/gas_lift_system_design_tool/7.png">

-  R value will be shown in Operating valve frame.
+  8) R value will be shown in Operating valve frame.

    <img class="ui image" src="../images/gas_lift_system_design_tool/8.png">

-  If you have R near by the calculated R in operating valve frame, then input that value and click “GO” button.
+  9) If you have R near by the calculated R in operating valve frame, then input that value and click “GO” button.

    <img class="ui image" src="../images/gas_lift_system_design_tool/9.png">

-  Hence the opening pressure , tubing pressure and spread will be appear in their respective column.
+  10) Hence the opening pressure , tubing pressure and spread will be appear in their respective column.

-  If the spread is near by to Pressure Loss then your reading are correct, but if it is different then change the Surf.
+  11) If the spread is near by to Pressure Loss then your reading are correct, but if it is different then change the Surf.
 Open Pr. by 10 psi in assume value frame and Repeat from Step 7.

-  Click “Finish” button the program.
+  12) Click “Finish” button the program.

    <img class="ui image" src="../images/gas_lift_system_design_tool/9.png">

-  An excel sheet of the data will appear and print out the results.
+  13) An excel sheet of the data will appear and print out the results.

    <img class="ui image" src="../images/gas_lift_system_design_tool/10.png">